atyuwen/normal_encoding/readme.md

-Normal Encoder/Decoder
+Normal Vector Encoder/Decoder

 =========

-- Encoding float3 normal vectors to uint16 by using optimized sperical coords together with alias method, with a bounded error less than 0.562432 degree.
+- Encoding float3 normal vectors to uint16 by using optimized spherical coords together with alias method, with a bounded error less than 0.562432 degree.

 - Both encoding and decoding are very fast.
 Encoding do use a search process to map jagged array entry to a linearized index, but the searching is short and cache coherent.
 (5 steps at most, <2 steps in average).
 Decoding don't do any searching at all.